phHartl/eu-judgement-analyse/README.md

 defendant | { ids : string[ ], labels : string[ ] } | Entity defending
 procedure_type | { ids : string[ ], labels : string[ ] } | Nature and outcome (where possible) of the proceedings

+## Running the Web-App

+- Install [nodejs](https://nodejs.org/en/), which comes with npm pre-packed
+- Open a command line and navigate to the [webapp](./webapp) folder
+- Install the required node modules with `npm install` (this only needs to be performed once for the first time install)
+- Start the node server with `npm start`

+After starting the server, the webapp can be reached on `localhost:3000` on your preferred browser by default.
+Make sure the python - Server is running as well, since it handles the queries sent through the webapp (see [Analysis](#analysis)).

 ## References

 [1] Florescu, C., & Caragea, C. (2017,